Aglasener/CDC_Website/README.md

 ## Description

-Project 2L CDC Website is a website that allows the user to enter cient information and return a simplified risk score based on the entered information.
+Project 2: CDC Website is a website that allows the user to enter client information and return a simplified risk score based on the entered information.
 Each client profile is saved to a server database.

 ## Features